-Incomplete academic work for unforeseeable, emergency, and justifiable reasons at the end of the term may result in an "I" symbol being entered in the student's record.
-The condition for removal of the "I" and the grade which is assigned in lieu of shall be stated by the instructor in an Incomplete Grade Record.

-This record shall be given to the student, with a copy on file in the college Admissions Office until the "I" is made up and a final grade assigned, or when one year has passed.
-The "I" symbol shall not be used in calculating units attempted nor for grade points.
-The "I" may be made up no later than one year following the end of the term in which it was assigned.
-The student may petition for a time extension due to unusual circumstances.
+Incomplete academic work for unforeseeable, emergency and justifiable reasons at the end of the term may result in an "I" symbol being entered in the student's record.
+The condition for the removal of the "I" shall be stated by the instructor in a written record.
+This record shall contain the conditions for the removal of the "I" and the grade assigned in lieu of its removal.
+This record must be given to the student with a copy on file with the Admissions Office until the "I" is made up or the time limit has passed.
+A final grade shall be assigned when the work stipulated has been completed and evaluated, or when the time limit for completing the work has passed.